mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 Command "`!block` \[_ARGS_]" may be run to set raw model options in JSON syntax according to each API.
 Alternatively, set envar **$BLOCK_USR**.

+Any "`!CMD`" not matching a chat command is executed by the shell as an alias for "`!sh CMD`".
+Note that this shortcut only works with operator exclamation mark.

 # Session Management